 SHALE GAS MINING IS UNSUSTAINABLE • WATER THIRSTY • POSES DOCUMENTED ENVIRONMENTAL RISK

-South Africa has conducted a cursory investigation into SGM under the auspices of the Department of Minerals.
-There has been no effective public participation in South Africa, despite a repeated undertaking by Minister Shabangu to do so.
+South Africa has conducted an elementary investigation into SGM under the auspices of the Department of Minerals.
+The report did not include the invovlement of several critical departments such as those dealing with health, agriculture, rural development and land reform, transport and tourism, to name a few.
+There has also been no effective public participation in South Africa, despite a repeated undertaking by the Department of Minerals to do so.

 The economics of SGM, especially in America, are contested – also with regards to Energy Return on Investment (EROI) and sustainability.
-Jobs generated by SGM are also contested – in terms of actual numbers, local employment and so-called sustainability.
+Jobs generated by SGM are also being disputed – in terms of actual numbers, local employment and so-called sustainability.
+The lack of substantial economic benefits and the health risks were the two pillars of Quebec's environmental review report on shale gas and formed part of their decision to adopt a cautious approach.

-Taking these facts into account, and acknowledging the lack of cohesive, broad and inclusive government consultation with the various stakeholders in South Africa, we stand in opposition to the licencing of shale gas exploration, or SGM in South Africa.
+Taking these, and other facts into account, and acknowledging the lack of cohesive, broad and inclusive government consultation with the various stakeholders in South Africa, we stand in opposition to the licencing of shale gas exploration, or SGM in South Africa.

 Jonathan Deal wins prestigious Goldman environmental prize